fantrove/fantrove.github.io/CODE_OF_CONDUCT.md

 - **Spamming**: Posting irrelevant or excessive content that disrupts the normal functioning of the community.
 - **Threats or Violence**: Threatening harm or advocating violence against any person or group.

-Any behavior that negatively impacts the safety and wellbeing of the **FanTrove Hub** community is considered unacceptable.
+Any behavior that negatively impacts the safety and wellbeing of the **FanTrove** community is considered unacceptable.

 ## Intellectual Property and Copyright Compliance

-At **FanTrove Hub**, we are committed to respecting intellectual property rights and ensuring that the content provided on the website complies with applicable copyright laws.
+At **FanTrove**, we are committed to respecting intellectual property rights and ensuring that the content provided on the website complies with applicable copyright laws.

 ### Content Responsibility

-- **Content Licensing**: The content shared within **FanTrove Hub** is licensed under [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/), meaning it is free to use, share, and adapt without attribution.
+- **Content Licensing**: The content shared within **FanTrove** is licensed under [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/), meaning it is free to use, share, and adapt without attribution.
 We strive to ensure that all content made available through the site falls under this license or is otherwise in the public domain.

-- **Due Diligence**: While we make every effort to verify the source and copyright status of content before publishing it on **FanTrove Hub**, there may be occasional oversights or errors in our process.
+- **Due Diligence**: While we make every effort to verify the source and copyright status of content before publishing it on **FanTrove**, there may be occasional oversights or errors in our process.
 We rely on contributors to provide accurate information regarding the content they submit, and we encourage all contributors to adhere to copyright laws.

 ### Response to Copyright Infringement Claims